cbcrg/pergola/doc/source/ready_to_use_scripts.rst

   1     2    13
   1     3    21

-In this case the ``-n`` argument generates a interval for each of the items of the file:
+In this case the ``-n`` argument generates an interval for each of the items of the file:

 .. code-block:: bash

-  pergola_rules.py -i ./data/file_2.csv -m ./data/file2_to_p.txt -f bedGraph -n
+  pergola_rules.py -i ./data/file_2.csv -m ./data/file_2_to_p.txt -f bedGraph -n

 ..
 This command will result in the following output file: